Algiers is the largest city and capital of Algeria. This city is a real gem and one of the world´s most underrated capitals.

 I felt 100% safety all the time in Algiers.

-Accommodation in Algiers.
+Where To Stay in Algiers.

 During my visit to Algiers, I stayed at Hotel ABC, a centrally located hotel, only 2 minutes walk from the main street, friendly English speaking staff, clean, decent size room with good shower and Wifi.